Group B Strep International

 Donate Now

 According to the World Health Organization (WHO), each year nearly 20 million pregnant women carry group B strep (GBS).
-Although GBS is harmless for most pregnant individuals, it can be extremely serious when it passes to babies during pregnancy, childbirth or in the early weeks of life.
+Although GBS is harmless for most pregnant individuals, it can be extremely serious when it passes to babies during pregnancy, childbirth or in the first months of life.

 Check out our resources to help you get started!